DeuceEFI/Jaguar-Assembly-Manual/doc/rev_A3/assembly_PS.md

  4. Connect the negative (-) lead from your DMM to the ground lead from your 12v supply.
  5. Connect the positive (+) lead from your DMM to the square pad at **JP10**.
  6. You should read +5v DC (+/- 0.20v), if it does then the MCU Power Supply has passed this check.
+ 7. Turn off the 12v supply and disconnect your leads.
- 7. If your MCU Power Supply has passed this test you may now jumper **JP10** to supply power to the MCU.
+ 8. If your MCU Power Supply has passed this test you may now jumper **JP10** to supply power to the MCU.
 --/

 #### Install Analog Sensors Power Supply components
 **Step 9 :**
-/-- 337x260 img/placeholder_image.png "" Install Analog Sensors power supply components.
+/-- 337x260 img/placeholder_image.png "Install Analog Sensors power supply components"

  1. **U2** *(LM2937ET-5.0)* Install this component from the Through Hole side with the heatsink facing away from the center of the board.
  2. **C12** *(10µF)* Polarised tantalum capacitor; Make sure that it is oriented so that the negative lead is towards the bottom of the board.